List of The Librarian characters: Jenkins / Galahad

-Character history

 The mysterious immortal leader of the Serpent Brotherhood.
 In the episode "...And the Apple of Discord" it is heavily implied that he is either Sir Lancelot du Lac or Sir Hector de Maris when one of the members of the Conclave calls him "The son of Ban".
 Dulaque was established as Sir Lancelot in the episode "And the Loom of Fate".

 In the episode "And Going Medieval" of The Librarians: The Next Chapter, a younger version of Lancelot from the year 847 appears.
 It is revealed that Elaine of Astolat, his fellow Camelot knight in King Arthur's Round Table, was also his lover.
 He went out of his way to remove all traces of Elaine being a knight when she fled Camelot.
 During the episode, he finally is able to utilize the artifact, the Shield of Lancelot, that made its user invincible in battle and granted the user immortality as a permanent side effect.
 Elaine used his pride as a knight against him and challenged Lancelot to one-on-one combat without the use of the artifact.
 She defeated him and regained possession of the shield, which made her both immortal and invincible against all of Lancelot's forces.
 With his army having fled, Lancelot walks away in shame not before claiming that he will rise again.